Macadamian/Cordova-BlinkUpPlugin/README.md

 API Calls
 ----------
-There are three calls from the plugin exposed to the javascript.
-All take success and failure callbacks as arguments.
+There are three calls from the plugin exposed to the javascript through the `blinkup` interface.
+For example, to show a BlinkUp you would call `blinkup.invokeBlinkUp(...);`.

+All calls take success and failure callbacks as arguments.
 See the "Callbacks" section below for more information.

 **invokeBlinkUp(apiKey, planId, timeoutMs, generatePlanId, success, failure)**<br>
 Presents the native BlinkUp interface, where user can input wifi info and connect to the Imp.<br>